racket/racket/racket/src/README.txt

 Sources for the Racket BC implementation
 -------------------------------------------------

- * "racket" --- `racket` BC executable
+ * "bc" --- `racket` BC executable

    This implementation can build from "scratch" with a C compiler, but first by building a CGC variant of Racket to transform the C sourses to build a (normal) 3m variant.

- * "gracket" --- `gracket` executable

- * "foreign" --- FFI implementation for "racket"

-   This directory includes a copy of "libffi" (as needed for some platforms).

  * "mzcom" --- MzCOM executable (for Windows)

  * "mysink" --- `ffi/unsafe/com` helper DLL (for Windows)

+ * "cify" --- a Racket-to-C compiler

+   This compiler is used only when embedding the expander as C code in Racket BC, instead of Racket bytecode, which is the default for platforms where the Racket BC JIT is not supported.

 See also the shared sources below, which includes rktio and the macro expander.